In the press: Energy costs are now the top priority for data centre operators

 There has been a revolution in cooling.
 Ice-cold computer rooms are rapidly becoming a thing of the past.
 Fresh air, cleaned by filters and driven by fans, is the way of the future.

 Mr Geoghegan of Colt says that in 2010 the company used only eight hours of auxiliary cooling to augment its fresh-air systems.
 Colt prefabricates data centres off-site, delivering the finished product to the customer.

-The computing services group Capgemini has created a data centre called Merlin, which uses fresh-air cooling to reduce running costs by 80 per cent and carbon emissions by 50 per cent.
-Paul Anderson, Capgemini’s programme director for global infrastructure outsourcing, claims power savings of 91 per cent compared with the industry average and a power utilisation effectiveness of 1.1 (PUE is the ratio of the power used in computing to the power used by the entire centre).
+The computing services group Capgemini has created a data centre called Merlin, which uses fresh-air cooling to reduce running costs by 80% and carbon emissions by 50%.
+Paul Anderson, Capgemini’s programme director for global infrastructure outsourcing, claims power savings of 91% compared with the industry average and a power utilisation effectiveness of 1.1 (PUE is the ratio of the power used in computing to the power used by the entire centre).

 You could, of course, site your centre in a cold country such as Norway or Iceland to take advantage of cold ambient air and cheap hydroelectricity or geothermal energy.
 Some, housed in former Nato bunkers are really very secure.

 Five New Year’s resolutions every business owner should make

 While most New Year’s resolutions revolve around people’s personal lives – exercise more, drink less, eat healthily – the start of a new year is also the perfect time for business owners to reflect on the year – good and bad – and focus for the year ahead to ensure business growth.
 Here are five […]